microsoft/dicom-server/docs/resources/conformance-statement.md

 | (0008, 0021) | SeriesDate |
 | (0008, 0031) | SeriesTime |

-Along with those below attributes are returned:
+The following attributes are returned:

 - All the match query parameters and UIDs in the resource url.
-- IncludeField attributes supported at that resource level.
+- `IncludeField` attributes supported at that resource level.
-- If the target resource is All Series, then Study level attributes are also returned.
+- If the target resource is `All Series`, then `Study` level attributes are also returned.
-- If the target resource is All Instances, then Study and Series level attributes are also returned.
+- If the target resource is `All Instances`, then `Study` and `Series` level attributes are also returned.
-- If the target resource is Study's Instances, then Series level attributes are also returned.
+- If the target resource is `Study's Instances`, then `Series` level attributes are also returned.

 ### Search Response Codes